epfl-systemf/Warblre/README.md

 ## Mechanization

-Contains the Coq code mechanizing the subset of the ECMAScript specification which describes regexes and their semantics.
+The `mechanization` directory contains the Coq code mechanizing the subset of the ECMAScript specification which describes regexes and their semantics.
 It is based on the 14th edition from June 2023, available [here](https://262.ecma-international.org/14.0/).
 Regexes are described in chapter [22.2](https://tc39.es/ecma262/2023/multipage/text-processing.html#sec-regexp-regular-expression-objects).